 Matthew Roberts, Biochemistry.

-We use Lecture Capture which records lectures so that students can re-visit and repeat sections they did not understand first time round.
+We use Lecture Capture which records lectures so that you can re-visit and repeat sections you might not have understood first time round.
 These are also a very useful revision tool.

 In addition to University support mechanisms and facilities, Life Sciences has its own extensive support structure.
 Weekly tutorials in your first year provide the opportunity to regularly meet with your personal tutor and a small group of peers.
 Your tutor will be there throughout your time with us to help with both academic and personal issues.